Guide to employee benefits and HR rules in California

 • Jury duty leave

-Government Leave
+Government leave

 • Judicial leave

-• Election official leave
+• Election officials leave

 • Military leave

-Rest Leave
+Rest leave

 • Civil Air Patrol leave